ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 General Log in Process
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can log onto Nightingale by following these steps:
+You can log into Nightingale by following these steps:

 #.
 If you are not on campus, connect to the University of Illinois VPN or NCSA VPN (see :ref:`access_vpn`).
 #.
 SSH to the secure node ``ngale-bastion-1.ncsa.illinois.edu``.

-   Sample SSH command line to log into the secure node where *<username>* is your NCSA identity username:
+Replace ``<username>`` with your NCSA identity username.

    .. code-block:: terminal

       ssh <username>@ngale-bastion-1.ncsa.illinois.edu

 #.
-Enter your NCSA username and password (you won't see the characters you type for your password).
+Enter your NCSA username and password.
+Note, the terminal will not show your password (or placeholder symbols such as asterisks [*]) as you type.
 #.
 Type ``1`` to send a push to the NCSA Duo app on your smartphone.
 #.
 Approve the push request on your phone.